evennia/evennia/docs/source/Contribs/Contribs-Overview.md

 ## game_systems

-_This category holds code implementing in-game gameplay systems like crafting, mail, combat and more.
+_In-game gameplay systems like crafting, mail, combat and more.
 Each system is meant to be adopted piecemeal and adopted for your game.
-This does not include roleplaying-specific systems, those are found in the `rpg` folder._
+This does not include roleplaying-specific systems, those are found in the `rpg` category._

 ```{toctree}
 :maxdepth: 1